 See Pete Campbell in Mad Men doing exactly that:

-Of course, the most Machiavellian thing you can is to take sides, privately, with both factions.
+Of course, the next step, most Machiavellian thing you can is to take sides, privately, with both factions.

-The risk they will communicate to each other is low.
+The risk they will communicate with each other is very low.

 3. “Licking Up & Kicking Down”

 How many times have you heard that as the “Machiavellian” way of winning at office politics?

 Except it’s only true in the most fucked up organizations.

 Just think of it: who’s more likely to succeed in the long run, the person who is hated by his subordinates and loved by his superiors, or the person who is loved and respected up and down the chain?